How to use oud oil

 And ultimately to experience the full spectrum of the profile encapsulated within the oud.

-Spot distribution is when you apply extra oud to one spot, then apply it to other spots.
+Spot distribution is when you apply extra oud to one spot, then apply it

 For spot distribution apply a full applicator to an easy-to-reach place on your skin.